Rusty Rabbit

 The game has gone from being about real terrain with a combative concept to one that is now more abstract and almost competivly constructive in its nature.

-It is now a stadegy game, a bit like GO in it's nature yet, different.
+It is now a stategy game, a bit like GO in it's nature yet, different.
 Settled on having 12 players at the maximum due to needing to distinguish player colors.
 And unlike many other games, no one is elimated during play. ...I like this, as it always seemed harsh that some would have to sit out waiting for the others to finish a game.

 Time will tell if this becomes fun and challenging for folks or not.